Eines-Informatiques-Avancades/Project-II/README.md

 ## Help

-The `Makefile` script has a help menu that can be accessed running the following command:
+* The `Makefile` script has a help menu that can be accessed running the following command:
 ```
 make help
 ```
+* The folder `Results` contains an example of the results obtained for a system of Kr gas at 300K.
+Remember that you can adjust the parameters to your simulation modifying the file `parameters.nml`.

 ## Authors

 * <a href="https://github.com/Qbadosfe"><img src="https://avatars.githubusercontent.com/u/162143734?v=4" title="Qbadosfe" width="25" height="25"></a> **Quim Badosa |** Forces